nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.3.
 Editing an item : `edit`

 If you want to edit any details of an existing item in the inventory, you can do so by using this command.
-You don't have to worry about adding any wrong information as you can edit them any time!

 Format: `edit INDEX [n/ITEM_NAME] [l/LOCATION] [q/QUANTITY] [e/EXPIRY_DATE] [t/TAG]…​`